infinum/rails-handbook/Building an API.md

 # Intro

 Building an API is different than building a regular HTML application.
-There are no HTML views to worry about, but instead you should take extra care about response statuses, response format and especially documentation since your application will be used by other developers.
+There are no HTML views to worry about, but instead you should take extra care of response statuses, response format and documentation, since your application will be used by other developers.

 ## Creating an application

-To generate a Rails application with only the elements necessary for an API application, use the `--api` flag, e.g.,
-`rails new my_application --api`.
+To generate a Rails application with only the elements necessary for an API application, use the `--api` flag, e.g., `rails new my_application --api`.

 Use the `--api` flag only if you're sure that your application will be exclusively an API.
 If you'll have an admin backend, or use the view layer in some capacity, the Rails API mode will not suffice, and it's best to use the standard `rails new` command.

 We write our APIs using the JSON format, more specifically, we use the [JSON API standard](http://jsonapi.org/).
 This allows those who consume our APIs to know what to expect regarding the document structure, and they can use libraries which enable them to build their clients faster and easier.

 ## Example app